carnesen/cli/readme.md

 (Optional) `boolean`

 #### version
 (Optional) `string`.
 If provided, this string will be printed when the user does `cli --version` or `cli -v`.
-If this value is not provided, alwaysCLI will attempt to find a version string in your package.json file.
+If this value is not provided, `@carnesen/cli` will attempt to find a version string in your package.json file.

 ### CliBranch({name, description, subcommands, hidden?})
 A factory function similar to `CliLeaf`.
 Returns the newly-created `Branch` object.